athackst/mkdocs-simple-plugin/mkdocs_simple_plugin/generator.md

-# MkDocs Simple Gen
+# Mkdocs Simple Generator

-A program that will automatically create a `mkdocs.yml` configuration file (only if needed) and optionally install dependencies, build, and serve the site.
+`mkdocs_simple_gen` is a program that will automatically create a `mkdocs.yml` configuration file (only if needed) and optionally install dependencies, build, and serve the site.

 ## Installation